Erik Jonsson School of Engineering and Computer Science

 Telecommunications Engineering (BSTE)

-Professors: Naofal Al-Dhahir @nxa028000, Farokh B. Bastani @bastani, András Faragó @farago, Andrea Fumagalli @andreaf, John H. L. Hansen @jxh052100, Jason Jue @jjue, Latifur Khan @lkhan, Kamran Kiasaleh @kamran, Duncan L. MacFarlane @dlm, Hlaing Minn @hxm025000, Won Namgoong @wxn062000, Aria Nosratinia @aria, Balakrishnan Prabhakaran @praba, Ravi Prakash @ravip, Balaji Raghavachari @rbk, Mohammad Saquib @saquib, Lakshman Tamil @laxman, Murat Torlak @torlak, Subbarayan Venkatesan @venky, W. Eric Wong @wew021000, I-Ling Yen @ilyen, Si Qing Zheng @sizheng
+Professors: Naofal Al-Dhahir @nxa028000, Farokh B. Bastani @bastani, András Faragó @farago, Andrea Fumagalli @andreaf, John H. L. Hansen @jxh052100, Jason Jue @jjue, Latifur Khan @lkhan, Kamran Kiasaleh @kamran, Hlaing Minn @hxm025000, Won Namgoong @wxn062000, Aria Nosratinia @aria, Balakrishnan Prabhakaran @praba, Ravi Prakash @ravip, Balaji Raghavachari @rbk, Mohammad Saquib @saquib, Lakshman Tamil @laxman, Murat Torlak @torlak, Subbarayan Venkatesan @venky, W. Eric Wong @wew021000, I-Ling Yen @ilyen, Si Qing Zheng @sizheng, @dlm

 Professor Emeritus: William J. Pervin @pervin